Indenture

-An indenture is a legal contract that reflects or covers a debt or purchase obligation.
-It specifically refers to two types of practices: in historical usage, an indentured servant status, and in modern usage, it is an instrument used for commercial debt or real estate transaction.
+An indenture is a legal contract that reflects an agreement between two parties.
+Although the term is most familiarly used to refer to a labor contract between an employer and a laborer with an indentured servant status, historically indentures were used for a variety of contracts, including transfers and rents of land and even peace agreements between rulers.

 Historical usage

-An indenture is a legal contract between two parties, particularly for indentured labour or a term of apprenticeship but also for certain land transactions.
+An indenture is a legal contract between two parties, whether for indentured labour or a term of apprenticeship or for certain land transactions.
 The term comes from the medieval English "indenture of retainer"—a legal contract written in duplicate on the same sheet, with the copies separated by cutting along a jagged (toothed, hence the term "indenture") line so that the teeth of the two parts could later be refitted to confirm authenticity (chirograph).
 Each party to the deed would then retain a part.
 When the agreement was made before a court of law a tripartite indenture was made, with the third piece kept at the court.
 The term is used for any kind of deed executed by more than one party, in contrast to a deed poll which is made by one individual.
 In the case of bonds, the indenture shows the pledge, promises, representations and covenants of the issuing party.

 Although other evidence indicates that the method has been in use from around the year 1000, the earliest surviving examples in England are from the thirteenth century.
 These are agreements for military service, proving that a paid contract army was then in existence.
 Exchequer records of Henry V's French campaign of 1415, which culminated in the Battle of Agincourt on 25 October 1415, including the indentures of all the captains of the army agreeing to provide specified numbers of men and at what cost, may still be read.
 An indenture was commonly used as a form of sealed contract or agreement for land and buildings.
 An example of such a use can be found in the National Archives, where an indenture, from about 1401, recording the transfer of the manor of Pinley, Warwickshire, is held.

 In the early history of the United States, many European immigrants served a period of indentured labour in order to pay the cost of their transportation.
 This practice was common during the 17th and 18th centuries, where over half of immigrants worked off an average of three years' servitude.